Video Transcript of How to Use A Lishi 2-In-1 Auto Pick & Decoder:

 The last method is another one that you’ve see in the movies and that is a “jiggler.”
 You’ve see it in a TV show where a car thief goes up to a car and he has a ring with lot’s of keys on it and he just starts trying each one and jiggling it until he find one that opens the door.
 Well these jigglers are just generic “keys” for specific makes and models of vehicles.
 The same types of cars will usually have similar locks and if you try enough standard options and jiggle them around, especially on worn out locks you just may be able to get it open.
 Way back in the day when I locked myself out of my Chevy Camaro I was able to open my locked door with the keys from my friends Pontiac Firebird because the locks were similar and had been worn down just enough.
 But, jigglers won’t work in most newer models of vehicles do to better locks, precision laser cut keys and keys with transponder computer chips.

 So what are you going to do the next time you’re locked out of your car?
 Hint: Don’t use a pickaxe!
 I recommend call a professional!
 The cost to open a locked car door can vary depending on time of day, availability, and the specific make and model of your vehicle.
-But give us a call 24 hours a day for a quote and ask if we have any special offers!
+But give us a call day & night for a quote and ask if we have any special offers!

 Locksmith Near Me provides fast and convenient mobile key cutting service.
 Our mobile technicians carry key cutting machines that can accurately create new car keys and house keys.
 We also have the equipment and experience to program your transponder “chip” keys and program keyless FOBs.

 Lost your car keys or broke your key in a door lock?
 Don’t get stranded, don’t pay to have your car towed, and don't pay high dealership key making costs!
-Locksmith Near Me is available 24 hours a day and can provide fast emergency locksmith service.
+Locksmith Near Me is available day & night and can provide fast emergency locksmith service.
 If you’ve been locked out of your car, call us now!